 The Upskilling and Celebrating Volunteers Project is a pilot project supported by the Scottish Government’s Culture Strategy for Scotland.
 The project aims to help increase local participation and inclusivity in museums through the recruitment of new volunteers.

 Each volunteer participating in the project will undertake an accredited Scottish Qualification Authority qualification in Museums and Galleries Practice, which is a Scottish Vocational Qualification (SVQ) at SCQF level 7.
 Volunteers will gain a theoretical understanding of the museums sector as well as hands-on experience by undertaking in depth and impactful activities in their host museum.
 The volunteers’ qualification will be assessed by an experienced and qualified museum professional, trained and supported by Museums Galleries Scotland.

 Workforce for the Future

-This project involves working in partnership with Developing the Young Workforce (DYW), museums and schools in lower SIMD areas.
+This project involved working in partnership with Developing the Young Workforce (DYW), museums and schools in lower SIMD areas.
 Pupils work to deliver an exhibition in a local museum, learn about the diversity of job roles in the sector and increase their employability skills.
-The ‘Workforce of the Future’ pilot project is funded through the Culture and Diversity Fund from Scottish Government.
+The ‘Workforce of the Future’ pilot project was funded through the Culture and Diversity Fund from Scottish Government.

-The museums involved are Arbroath Signal Tower, Discovery Point in Dundee and The Stirling Smith Art Gallery and Museum.
-Each museum works with a school chosen in partnership with DYW and will create a different learning resource that can be used by schools and museums alike across Scotland.
+The museums involved were Arbroath Signal Tower, HMS Unicorn in Dundee and The Stirling Smith Art Gallery and Museum.
+Each museum worked with a school chosen in partnership with DYW and created a different learning resource that can be used by schools and museums alike across Scotland.